Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Casimir wormholes for massless scalar field

 \section{Casimir wormholes for massless scalar field}

-The starting point of our analysis is the gravitational action governing our a system with the form of where $R$ is the Ricci scalar, $g$ is the determinant of the metric tensor, $\kappa=8\pi G$, $\psi$ is the scalar field and $\mathcal{L} _{\mathrm{C}}$ is the Lagrangian of the Casimir source.
-The potential of the scalar field $V(\psi)$ is actually a functional of the distance, i.e.,
+The starting point of our analysis is the gravitational action governing our system with the form of where $R$ is the Ricci scalar, $g$ is the determinant of the metric tensor, $\kappa=8\pi G$, $\psi$ is the scalar field, $\mathcal{L} _{\mathrm{C}}$ is the Lagrangian of the Casimir source and $V(\psi)$ is the potential of the scalar field.
+The potential is actually a functional of the radial coordinate, i.e.,

 once we impose only radial dependence for the scalar field ($\psi=\psi(r)$).
-In this section, we set $V(\psi)=0$ and vary $\eqref{action}$ with respect to the scalar field and the metric to derive the differential equations of motion.
-The equation for the scalar field is
+We vary the action with respect to the scalar field and the metric to derive the differential equations of motion.
+The variation with respect to the scalar field gives the following equation